bbarker/SoftwareTools/Rust/sfw-tools/README.md

 - [fp-core](https://docs.rs/fp-core)
   This is what one would typically find as part the standard library in a functional language, so we have included it here.
-Though Rust is functional in a sense — it has lamda functions (i.e. Rust closures) and the stand library has many higher-order functions (HOFs) — its standard library doesn't include traits that are commonly found to be helpful abstracts in functional languages.
+Though Rust is functional in a sense — it has lambda functions (i.e. Rust closures) and the stand library has many higher-order functions (HOFs) — its standard library doesn't include traits that are commonly found to be helpful abstracts in functional languages.
   We will use a few of these where it is particularly illustrative or sensible, but will stick with idiomatic Rust where that is obviously simpler.
+  An interesting note is that filters are the subject of chapter 2 and much of the rest of the book, which are just a particular class of HOFs.
 - [tailcall](https://docs.rs/tailcall)
   This is a macro that enables tailcall elimination for functions that are tail recursive.
 In other words, instead of writing loops, we can sometimes